Overc1ocker/HP-15-DA0014DX-Hackintosh/README.md

 **Not working**
 - Touchscreen (Don't anticipate this to work as real macs do not feature touchscreens)
-- Brightness keys on keyboard (Workaround included that uses FN+brightness keys onstead)
+- Brightness keys on keyboard (Workaround included that uses FN+brightness keys instead)
 -------------------------------------------

 **Notes**: